-With a particularly strong, complex taste, garum (“garon” in Greek) is the result of an ancient fermentation process involving whole fish alternately layered with salt.
+With a particularly strong, complex taste, the ancient Greek and Roman garum sauce (“garon” in Greek) is the result of an ancient fermentation process involving whole fish alternately layered with salt.

 Many people today believe garum’s original recipe is full of historical uncertainties, connected to the contradictions about its consistency.
 There are those who hypothesize it had a form like fish paste, dense and creamy, whereas others say it was a sort of “colatura” with much more liquid.

 However, the reality is much simpler.
 From the same processing, two products with different consistencies were obtained, namely a liquid part, called “liquamen,” and a denser mixture without liquids, called “allec.”

 Ancient Greek sauce garum used to flavor a wide range of foods